VAR: Valuable, Accurate or Rubbish?

 Gary Lineker recently tweeted, “Sick of VAR.
 In its present state it is killing the game… Was always going to take time to settle down but they couldn’t be getting it more wrong than they currently are”.

 Jamie Carragher also explained on Sky Sports that he initially favoured giving VAR a chance, but that he can no longer support it as we’re now spending “double or triple” the amount of time talking about VAR decisions.
-A cursory Sunday evening search on Twitter for “VAR” would suggest Mr Carragher is not along in his anti-VAR opinion.
+A cursory Sunday evening search on Twitter for “VAR” would suggest Mr Carragher is not alone in his anti-VAR opinion.

 The VAR Protocol and the Premier League